open-rcp/rcp/docs/architecture.md

 - Middleware support
 - Platform-specific adapters
 - API extensions for third-party integration
-- Plugin architecture for the RCP Desk interface
+- Plugin architecture for the admin and client interfaces